 Science permeates our lives and informs our actions.
 Every one of us, whether a poet or a nuclear physicist has to be able to think scientifically and understand some science to get through our everyday life.
 We face daily decisions that hinge on science, such as how to maintain a healthy lifestyle, how we can reduce energy wastage and why we need to do this, and which of the latest technological devices and consumer products we are enticed to buy will really improve our busy schedules.
 In science lessons at Alderbrook we encourage students to think like scientists, asking them how things work or why things happen the way they do.
 We expect them to pose questions and as teachers, we try to model for them the inquisitive mind that seeks to understand how and why.
 We regularly refer to science news in the media so that students connect ideas from lessons to current developments, increasing their awareness of the role of science in our society.
 The concept of scientific enquiry runs through lessons in all years – this is the basis of science where you start with an idea, review theories, devise a way to test and prove or disprove your hypothesis, estimate risks, analyse patterns, discuss limitations, construct explanations, evaluate your findings, communicate your ideas and decide the next steps.
 Learning to follow this process helps students to comprehend how we have reached our current levels of scientific understanding, it trains them to think logically, to spot links between evidence and theory, and critically evaluate information they encounter.
 As they study the subject content, students have opportunities to devise analyse patterns and discuss limitations of data, communicate their ideas and justify opinions.
 By its hands-on nature, science readily appeals to students, offering them so much to explore.
 In our lessons we set out to sustain the students’ natural curiosity so that they are eager to learn the subject content and develop their enquiry skills to gain mastery of both, and thereby promote a love of learning that extends across all of their subjects.

 The Science faculty has 15 teachers with a range of Science specialisms and a supporting team of 3 technicians.
-Our teaching accommodation comprises ten fully equipped laboratories.
-All of the labs have interactive whiteboards and access to a wide range of practical equipment and amenities.
+Our teaching accommodation comprises ten fully equipped laboratories, each with access to a wide range of practical equipment and amenities.
 The faculty is well resourced with textbooks at all key stages as well as online video and interactive resources for students and staff to support teaching and learning both within lessons and for extra-curricular support.
 We are continually reviewing and improving our range of resources to meet the differing needs and preferred learning styles of our students to enable them to succeed in their current and future learning.

 At Key Stage 3 all students follow the National Curriculum through a series of subject-based topics that are aligned with the AQA KS3 Science Syllabus.
 The framework ensures students study the content and processes in which they need to demonstrate competence, so that they can progress to their GCSE courses with a sound level of proficiency.